 Myth #1: We Should Visit a Dentist Only When there is a Problem with Our Teeth

-We all know that prevention is better than cure, but only a few of us actually stick to it.
-Most dental diseases can be prevented from becoming extensive and expensive if they are diagnosed and treated at an early stage itself.
+We all know that prevention is better than cure, but only a few of us stick to it.
+Most dental diseases can be prevented from becoming extensive and expensive if diagnosed and treated at an early stage.

-Even when you don’t have a toothache or gum problem, you must visit your dentist annually and get your dental health thoroughly evaluated.
+Even when you don’t have a toothache or gum problem, you must visit your dentist annually and thoroughly evaluate your dental health.
 Moreover, not all dental issues are evident from the beginning.
-They take time before they progress into a major oral health problem.
-Only by taking necessary precautions and preventive measures, we can keep ourselves from losing a tooth and money.
+They take time before they progress into a significant oral health problem.
+Only by taking necessary precautions and preventive measures we can keep ourselves from losing a tooth and money.

 Myth #2: Sugar is the Only Culprit for Tooth Decay

-While there is no denying that consuming too much-processed sugar is unhealthy for our pearly white teeth, it is not the only thing that negatively affects our oral health.
-Even if you are someone who has cut off the sugar from your diet, you might experience gum disease or toothache.
+While there is no denying that consuming too much processed sugar is unhealthy for our pearly white teeth, it is not the only thing that negatively affects our oral health.
+Even if you have cut off the sugar from your diet, you might experience gum disease or toothache.

-Moreover, tooth cavities happen not only if you consume a lot of sugar but also when the sugar gets stuck in your teeth for too long.
+Moreover, tooth cavities happen if you consume a lot of sugar, and when the sugar gets stuck in your teeth for too long.
 The acid produced by the accumulated sugar wears the tooth enamel, giving it a cavity we all frown upon.
-So as a Goose Creek dentist, I can affirm that you should not give sugar all the blame for cavities and other teeth problems.
+As a Goose Creek dentist, I can affirm that you should not provide sugar all the blame for cavities and other teeth problems.

 Oh, it is not.

-We often experience bleeding gums while brushing or flossing our teeth and ignore it as a consequence of hard brushing.
+We often experience bleeding gums while brushing or flossing our teeth and ignoring them due to hard brushing.
 However, bleeding gums should not be ignored at any cost.
-Bleeding gums may indicate that you might be having some major oral health issues.
-Gums bleed due to dental plaque, which are bacteria that gets accumulated on the areas where the brush cannot reach and clean the debris.
-Over time, these infectious bacteria harden and turns inflammatory and cause the tooth to break down.
+Bleeding gums may indicate that you might be having some significant oral health issues.
+Gums bleed due to dental plaque, which is bacteria accumulated on the areas where the brush cannot reach.
+Over time, these infectious bacteria harden and turns inflammatory, and cause the tooth to break down.

 Besides brushing your teeth twice a day, it is always recommended to floss them thoroughly and regularly.

-If you are someone who believes that oral health has nothing to do with our overall health, you couldn’t be any wrong.
+If you are someone who believes that oral health has nothing to do with our overall health, you couldn’t be wrong.
 Our mouth is a crucial part of our body.
-In fact, the mouth is the first place where most of the diseases show their symptoms.
-However, if you have gum disease which is unchecked, you probably would be swallowing a lot of bacteria that can harm other parts of the body.
-Many studies and researches have shown that there is a direct connection between oral diseases and heart-related diseases, diabetes, Alzheimer’s, and arthritis.
+The mouth is the first place where most of the diseases show their symptoms.
+However, if you have gum disease, which is unchecked, you probably would be swallowing many bacteria that can harm other parts of the body.
+Many studies and researches have shown a direct connection between oral diseases and heart-related diseases, diabetes, Alzheimer’s, and arthritis.
 So, if you want to live a disease-free life, make it a point to take care of your dental health.